 Men’s Basketball

-The men’s basketball team is very chilled and fun to be part of but they’re also in need of some new players this year.
-The team have weekly training sessions and games roughly every other week.
-You don’t have to be tall or experienced, just willing to get involved and come along to training!
+The Men’s Basketball team is very chilled and fun to be a part of.
+We have weekly training sessions and matches roughly every other week at Maiden Castle.
+We are always on the lookout for new players – you don’t have to be tall or experienced, just come along and get stuck in!

 Join the Facebook group here! https://www.facebook.com/groups/836740394021435/